-30 Prompts in 30 Days: an Open Genre Generative Workshop with Sarah Carson, Starts Steptember 1st, 2023
+30 Prompts in 30 Days: an Open Genre Generative Workshop with Sarah Carson, Starts March 1st, 2024

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

 Led by Sarah Carson, whose poetry has appeared in Diagram, Guernica, The Missouri Review, and more.
-Sarah is the author of three full-length poetry collections, including How to Baptize a Child in Flint, Michigan, forthcoming from Persea Books in November 2022.
+Sarah is the author of three full-length poetry collections, including How to Baptize a Child in Flint, Michigan (Persea Books, November 2022).

 This generative workshop is for writers of short works (poetry, flash fiction, microessays, and the like) who want to mine their imaginations and start some new work!